MCC-CompSci/IBM-Watson-Workshop/README.md

 	checkAllClassifiers()

-**EXPLANATION:** Simply returns a list of classifiers you've made in JSON format.
+**DESCRIPTION:** Simply returns a list of classifiers you've made in JSON format.
 **VARIABLES** that you can change:
 None
 **OUTPUT:** A JSON formatted printed list of all classifiers made by the user.

 	deleteClassifier()

-**EXPLANATION:** Deletes a specific classifier made by the user.
+**DESCRIPTION:** Deletes a specific classifier made by the user.
 **VARIABLES** that you can change:

  - `classID`: a ID unique to a custom made classifier.
 Input a